tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 **Authorized Agents**.
 You may also submit a rights request through an authorized agent.
 If you do so, the agent must present signed written permission to act on your behalf and you may also be required to independently verify your identity and submit proof of your residency with us.
-Authorized agent requests can be submitted to dsar@AbandonAI.com.
+Authorized agent requests can be submitted to dsar@abandon.ai.

 **Appeals**.
 Depending on where you live, you may have the right to appeal a decision we make relating to requests to exercise your rights under applicable local law.
-To appeal a decision, please send your request to dsar@AbandonAI.com.
+To appeal a decision, please send your request to dsar@abandon.ai.

 ## 6. Children

 Our Service is not directed to children under the age of 13.
 AbandonAI does not knowingly collect Personal Information from children under the age of 13.
-If you have reason to believe that a child under the age of 13 has provided Personal Information to AbandonAI through the Service, please email us at legal@AbandonAI.com.
+If you have reason to believe that a child under the age of 13 has provided Personal Information to AbandonAI through the Service, please email us at legal@abandon.ai.
 We will investigate any notification and if appropriate, delete the Personal Information from our systems.
 If you are 13 or older, but under 18, you must have consent from your parent or guardian to use our Services.